alcocoha/SpaceshipGaming/README.md

 ## Files SASS:

-Within each component and in the assets folder
+Within each component and in the assets directory

+## Files JSON:

+In the public folder in the Mockups directory

 ### `npm install`